MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 6. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box, and then select **Accept**.

 7. Holly wants to assign **Patti Fernandez** to the **Service Support Administrator** role.
-To assign this role using Microsoft Graph PowerShell, you must first obtain the Object ID of the Service Support Administrator role so that you can assign it to Patti.
+To assign this role using Microsoft Graph PowerShell, you must first obtain the object ID of the Service Support Administrator role so that you can assign it to Patti.
 However, in Microsoft Graph PowerShell, you can only assign roles that have been "enabled".
 Enabled roles are roles that were either enabled from a role template, or they're roles that have already been assigned to users through PowerShell or the Microsoft 365 admin center. <br/>

 	To view all the enabled roles in Microsoft 365, enter the following command at the command prompt and then press Enter: <br/>